Release notes

 After some searching and evaluating, I found Chisel — a simple python script to turn notes, written in markdown, into html pages, and auto-arrange them in a neatly linked structure.
 It employed Jinja, a minimal, performant template engine; git for tracking changes in both notes and code; and GitHub for hosting.
 I subsequently added a few features to Chisel I wanted for myself.

-Both the model and the controller are local processes, having decided long ago that I would run nothing in the cloud.
+Both the model and the controller are local processes, having decided long ago that I would execute nothing in the cloud.
 Only the view produced (from a combination of model and controller processes) is pushed to the host via git.
-(This eliminates the need for a feature-rich web server on the host, and is therefore ideal for hosting a locally generated static site.)
+This eliminates the need for a feature-rich web server on the host, and is therefore ideal for hosting a locally-generated static site.
 Today I am able to say that after nine years of sustained use of this above set-up, it remains very usable.
 The code base has remained the same, with lines of code never exceeding more than a few overall, and it is as readable today as I had first found it.
-The only noteworthy maintenance I undertook was in 2019-20, when concerned by the need to phase out python2 code, I sat down to re-factor Chisel to run on python3.
-I did so without discernible change in code.

 This is a set of release notes, covering features or updates, from that exercise done a year ago, and split into MVC design pattern.